 Want to find out more about what you can do to live more sustainably?
 Check out these organizations and resources!

-Kalamazoo Climate Crisis Coalition (KCCC) – Clearing house and coordination of local climate change activities – https://www.kalamazoocrisis.org/
+Kalamazoo Climate Crisis Coalition (KCCC) – People’s Church is an affiliate of this clearing house which helps coordinate local climate change activities – https://www.kalamazoocrisis.org/

 Unitarian Universalist Ministry For Earth (UUMFE) – Empowering bold, accountable, faith-grounded action for environmental justice. – https://www.uumfe.org/